cncf/kubernetes-community-days/README.md

 * Each KCD will be provided 10 Linux Foundation certification vouchers that work for SkillCreds, PCA, KCNA, CKS, and CKAD, CKA exams.
 Some past usages of these are, 1. giving a voucher to a volunteer to show your gratitude.
 2. Use it as a raffle item within a workshop.
 * Each organizer on the KCD planning team will automatically earn a badge of recogning from The Linux Foundation.
 * 1 additional Credly badge to recognize your speakers OR volunteers.
 If organizers choose to offer this, CNCF will provide a form to fill out their request.
 1 request per KCD.
 Each KCD should prepare the artwork in a square image, but with a circular badge.
 [See examples here](https://drive.google.com/drive/folders/1UFYAzzaFPgfQLjL947utCZ7Z8lUsfFl6).
 Submit [your request here](https://docs.google.com/forms/d/e/1FAIpQLSex2EhkCNysmK7svQEVeaOlqpsH0fSBe6qoOePRw_WGajZnTw/viewform).
+* As of 2024 we are gifting 1 scholarship to a KubeCon of each KCD's choice (3 in one year).
+The only stipulation is you are a KCD within the year of nomination, and your KCD has signed your venue contract.
+More details distributed in the global organizer Slack channel and monthly organizer newsletter.

 ### Want to host a KCD?
 Here are the first steps: